Prostitution Attorney in Flagstaff

 - Exchange for Value: There must be a clear link between the sexual act and an exchange for money or "other valuable consideration."

 The prosecution's case often relies on a "sting" operation, where an undercover officer poses as a buyer or seller.
 In these situations, key defenses can include entrapment or a lack of probable cause for the arrest.
 We will investigate the actions of law enforcement to ensure your rights were not violated.
-We are a determined prostitution attorney in Flagstaff who will fight to hold the prosecution accountable.
+We are determined criminal defense attorneys in Flagstaff who will fight to hold the prosecution accountable.

 Penalties and Collateral Consequences of a Prostitution Conviction